googleapis/python-pubsub/README.rst

 Subscribing
 ^^^^^^^^^^^

-To subscribe to data in Cloud Pub/Sub, you create a subscription based on the topic, and subscribe to that, passing a callback function.
+To subscribe to data in Cloud Pub/Sub, you create a subscription-based on the topic, and subscribe to that, passing a callback function.

 .. code-block:: python